 Buying beef can be a little intimidating with all the different options available.
 I immediately found "skirt steak" in my local grocery store, but this steak is also labeled with a few other names.

 According to the Beef.
 It's What's For Dinner website, you might see a skirt steak called Inside Skirt Steak, Outside Skirt Steak, Fajita Steak, Fajita Meat, Philadelphia Steak, or Boneless Diaphragm.

 You can prepare the slaw in advance.
 I found it tasted better the longer it sat (in the fridge), but after about 24 hours, it started to not look as pretty and the cabbage & carrots were losing their crunch.

 With the steak, you can add a rub right before cooking or a few hours in advance.
-Just keep in the refrigerator if you won’t be using within the hour.
+Just keep it in the refrigerator if you won't be using it within the hour.

 Variations & Substitutions

 Skirt steak is pretty easy for me to find, but if it's not available or you aren't a fan, there are a few other options that would work equally well in this recipe.
 Flank steak